 Do you NEED a dry-suit on an Alaska raft trip?

-Aside from lifesaving necessity, there are other reasons to insist on having a Drysuit for your Alaska raft trip.
-Drysuits are designed to keep a seal between you and the water, however that seal is also effective for a few other pillars Alaska wilderness travel, the wind & the bugs.
+Aside from being a lifesaving necessity, there are other reasons to insist on having a Drysuit for your Alaska raft trip.
+Drysuits are designed to keep a seal between you and the water, however, that seal is also effective for a few other pillars of Alaska wilderness travel – the wind & the bugs.
 Turns out that having an impermeable layer is also great for warding off the wind and avoiding the ubiquitous mosquito swarm.

-Reasons to Always wear a drysuit on an Alaska Raft Trip
+Six Reasons to ALWAYS Wear a Drysuit on an Alaska Raft Trip

 - The water is cold!
 The rivers we raft all originate as glaciers, that means the water is barely above freezing!